 alanna joined Watsi on May 15th, 2013.
-Six years ago, alanna became the 186th member to automatically support a new Watsi patient every month.
-Since then, 6,286 more people have become monthly donors! alanna's most recent donation traveled 8,500 miles to support Benjamin, a man from Kenya, to fund a fracture repair so he can support his family.
+Seven years ago, alanna joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. alanna's most recent donation traveled 8,800 miles to support Bunroeun, a farmer from Cambodia, to fund ear surgery that will improve his hearing loss.

 alanna has funded healthcare for 79 patients in 13 countries.